 The shipping companies or their agents must ensure that the vessel has confirmed Finnish ice class well before calling Finnish port having assistance restrictions.
+The ice class is confirmed by TRAFICOM.

 The shipping companies or agents must also ensure that the publication 'Finland's Winter Navigation' is forwarded to all of their vessels in good time before the vessels enter the area.
 Inquiries from foreign countries concerning ice conditions, assistance restrictions and traffic should be directed to the vessel's Finnish agent.
 The information on conditions and assistance restrictions is also available on the Baltice.org website.